lyhongphat/lyhongphat/README.md

 ### 👋 WELCOME TO MY PAGE

 My name is Ly Hong Phat.
-I am an Infomation Technology engineer, majoring in Information System.
+I am a Software Engineer, majoring in Information System.

-I am interested in the following topics: AI, web development, machine learning.
+I am interested in the following topics: AI, machine learning, web development, mobile application.

 Currently, I am improving my skills with the aim of becoming a full stack developer and am looking for opportunities to work with cross-platform systems and AI integration.